Compare Commercial Mortgages

 If you’ve operated in your chosen market for a while and have evidence of strong books (what commercial mortgage lenders like to call ‘sustained affordability’), you’re likely to be rewarded with a lower commercial mortgage rate.

-Loan Term
+Loan term

 The shorter the term, the better the deal in the eyes of your commercial mortgage lender.
-Not choosing the maximum term indicates that the deal is affordable for you, which means the likelihood of you defaulting is smaller – hence the lower rate!
+Not choosing the maximum term indicates that the deal is affordable for you, which means the likelihood of you defaulting is smaller – hence the lower commercial mortgage rate!

-Geographic Location
+Geographic location

 You’re likely to secure a lower rate in London than you would for the same premises in Scarborough for instance.
 Again, this ties into likelihood of business success and whether right or wrong, some areas are less vulnerable to economic downturns.